ikalnytskyi/dooku/docs/ext.rst

 =========

-One of the most popular and missed Python's features is a feature to work with extensions (plugins) and Dooku, as usual, gives this feature.
+One of the most popular and missed Python's features is a feature to work with extensions (plugins) and Dooku, as usual, provides this feature.

 ExtensionManager